ubiqube/docs/README.md

 ----------------

 Clone the repository
-Chekout the branch you need to use and build the doc with the CLI command below
+Checkout the branch you need to use and build the doc with the CLI command below

 	docker build -t ubi.docs .

 if you have gradle you can also execute

+	gradle asciidoc_msa_html
-	gradle asciidoc
+	gradle asciidoc_msa_pdf
-	gradle asciidoc_pdf
+	gradle -b build_ccla.gradle asciidoc_ccla_html

 The doc is generated in build/docs/